gernotpuc/crp_predictions/README.md

 - It will produce the following **outputs**:
   - Performance metrics as print (see Step 3 in the Notebook)
   - Dataframes with next day CRP-predictions and actual values (see Step 3 in the Notebook)
-  - Plots of forecasts of specific patients (see Step 4 in the Notebook)
+  - Plots of forecasts for specific patients (see Step 4 in the Notebook)

 ## Introduction
 Internationally, and also in Germany, the prevalence of multi-resistant pathogens, which do not respond to antibiotics or only respond to them to a limited extent, is increasing.
 The main cause is the incorrect prescription and application of antibiotics, in particular the unnecessary and excessively long treatment with broad-spectrum antibiotics.